Definition of Lua Comment

 Description:

-- The double hyphen with double square bracket symbol is used in many places to describe the code or avoid code execution.
+- The double hyphen with a double square bracket symbol is used in many places to describe the code or avoid code execution.

 - The above example displays three Lua comments to create readable and understandable code.

-- The first “if” loop does not execute but the second “if” loop executes in the source code.
+- The first “if” loop does not execute, but the second “if” loop executes in the source code.

 - The first print statement does not work in the source code because of the Lua comment.